Controlling your IBD during pregnancy

 Nutrition during pregnancy

 As with all pregnant women, babies are exposed in utero to substances that you put in your body.
 This includes the nutrients from food.
-While all women need to increase intake of certain essential vitamins and nutrients to ensure a healthy pregnancy, the woman with IBD may be at greater risk for these kinds of deficits.
+While all women need to increase intake of certain essential vitamins and nutrients to ensure a healthy pregnancy, the women with IBD may be at greater risk for these kinds of deficits.

 In this section of the website, we'll discuss what you may need to eat, avoid and what supplements you might need as a mother-to-be with IBD.